3pillarlabs/spring-data-simpledb/README.md

 ### Primitive field conversions ###

 The current version supports converting all primitive types but *Character*.
 More that that, *Float.MIN_VALUE* and *Double.MIN_VALUE* cannot be converted accurately.

+DEV_NOTES: Please use http://dillinger.io/ when editing this file